 - 47. Like other working groups and the Commission, ARWG will work to ensure that an environmental justice lens is used in all its programming and initiatives.
 ARWG will look to expertise and collaboration with the Maryland Commission on Environmental Justice and Sustainable Communities (CEJSC) as well as the Commission's Climate Justice team to advise and ensure underserved communities are given the assistance needed to prepare for and adapt to the impacts of climate change.
 ARWG recommends that it, and all necessary partners, explore and identify an intervention to address the intersection of urban heat, climate change, vulnerabilities, and environmental justice. - 48.
 STWG will assign a member to track and contribute to the Commission's focus on climate justice issues.
 STWG will embed principles of climate justice as needed into reviews and recommendations and engage additional professional experts as needed. - 49.
 One of the most immediate impacts of climate change in Maryland is expected to be heat.
 Heat waves are expected to increase in frequency, daily elevated temperatures, daily high-lows, and duration.
 Heat waves disproportionately impact the elderly, those with co-morbidities and disadvantaged communities.
-STWG will help the EJ team and the ECO working group understand the impacts of heat waves on human health and what mitigation mechanisms are feasible within Maryland.
-This effort should include the Maryland Department of Health, the Department of Housing and Community Development, the Maryland Emergency Management Agency, the Maryland Energy Administration, and the Maryland Department of the Environment.
+STWG will help the environmental justice team and the Education, Communication, and Outreach Working Group (ECO) understand the impacts of heat waves on human health and what mitigation mechanisms are feasible within Maryland.
+This effort should include MDE, MEA, the Maryland Department of Health (MDH), the Maryland Department of Housing and Community Development (DHCD), and the Department of Emergency Management (MDEM).